gengisb/QCLI-memories-mcp/README.md

 The result is a progressively more personalized experience that adapts to individual workflows, eliminating the need to repeatedly explain technical context.

+Right now it only supports a local memory DB through SQLlite. the goal is to also allow a cloud-based memory.

 ## Installation

 ```bash